omegatee/RT-890-APRS-GPS-Feat/README.md

 ![image](https://github.com/user-attachments/assets/ff4816d5-8ab2-4709-805b-d65616095407)

-Do it as you can
+Do it as you can.

 ## Command Shell
 At boot, the device works as usual.
 But after receiving two semicolons, enters the SCPI-like shell mode.
-In this mode, CHIRP will fail.
+While in Shell mode, device operates normally, except CHIRP that will fail.
 Type EXIT to return to normal operation.
-While in Shell mode, device operates normally.
+.

 Implemented commands:
 - *IDN?
 Returns Manufacturer, Model, Serial Number and FW Version.